influxdata/grade/README.md

 This assumes that the commits whose benchmarks are being run, all are ascending in time;
 git does not enforce that commits' timestamps are ascending, so if this assumption is broken, your data may look strange when you visualize it.
+* The branch subcommand is the name of the current branch.
+The `-branch` flag is optional.

 ## Schema